 |Seongsan Sunrise Peak||성산 일출봉||seongsan ilchulbong||One of the best places to see the sunrise|

 |Samsung Innovation Museum||삼성이노베이션뮤지엄||samseonginobeisyeonmyujieom||The largest natural wetland in South Korea|

 |Changnyeong Upo Wetland||창녕 우포늪||changnyeong uponeup||The largest natural wetland of South Korea|

 Traveling To South Korea?
 Pack Some Basic Korean Words!

 With this app, learning Korean and any other language feels like just playing a game.
 You can easily download it on your mobile phone or access the web version so you can learn anywhere and anytime you want.
 Say goodbye hassles of bulky dictionaries and the awkwardness of the language barrier.
 Since you’re in the land of high-tech gadgets, why not extend it to learning Korean?
-Download the app and start learning Korean with Ling App now!
+Download it from Play Store or App Store now!